 Implementation of the No Action Alternative would put existing protected species at risk due to the continued reduction in their habitat resulting from the continued loss of wetlands.
 Fewer wetlands also reduces capacity to improve water quality resulting in increased stress on protected species.
-The adverse impact of the No Action Alternative would outweigh the beneficial impacts of the actions considered resulting in an overall adverse cumulative impact.

-Actions considered are consistent and complementary with Alternatives 2, 3, and 4 and would have the potential to result in beneficial cumulative impacts to water quality and therefore to many protected species.
+Other cumulative actions considered would have the potential to result in beneficial impacts on protected species.
 For instance, implementation of the stormwater plan on Norfolk State University's campus would improve surface water conditions by treating stormwater before discharging it into the Ohio Creek watershed.
 Additionally, the Integrated City of Norfolk Coastal Storm Risk Feasibility Study may affect the longevity of wetlands through the construction of nearby resiliency features such as floodwalls, tide gates, and levees.
-Resilience features constructed nearby may reduce coastal flooding, protecting currently overburdened wetlands from inundation and enabling their value as critical habitat.
+Resilience features such as these constructed nearby may reduce coastal flooding, protecting currently overburdened wetlands from inundation and enabling their value as critical habitat.
+When combined, the adverse impact of the No Action Alternative would outweigh the beneficial impacts of the actions considered, resulting in an overall adverse cumulative impact.